emzap79/QRCs/README.md

 QRCs
 ====

+This is a collection of my quick reference cards on distinct programs.
+If copied, I provided a quick notice at the end of the file, where the file is originally taken from.

+Please feel free to contact or sending me pull-requests!

 ## Content

-This repo contains Quick Reference Cards of the following issues
+This repo contains qrc's of the following issues

 - Bash
 - VIM